Uniforms of the German Army (1935–1945): Tropical uniform

 Pith helmets, ankle boots with puttees, and lace-up canvas knee-boots were also issued in 1941 as protection from the sand and hot tropical sun; the puttees disappeared quickly and the hated knee-boots were for the most part cut down to ankle length.
 The pith helmets, although effective against the sun, proved bulky and impractical in front-line service and were usually only worn in rear areas.
 For combat situations, standard steel helmets field-painted in a tan color were issued, usually vehicle interior sand-yellow (sandgelb) or exterior brown-yellow (gelbbraun).
-The Afrikakorps' soft cover was the M40 visored (peaked) cap similar in shape to that of the mountain troops (Gebirgsjäger).
+The Afrikakorps' soft cap was the M40 visored (peaked) cap similar in shape to that of the mountain troops (Gebirgsjäger).
 This extremely popular cap was made of olive-drab cotton twill lined with loosely woven red cotton fabric for protection from the sun and effective heat transfer from the head.
 It had a long visor, one-piece "false fold" rather than functional earflaps, and two metal ventilation eyelets on each side; for all but the most extreme climate conditions the M40 cap was generally preferred over the pith helmets.
 Also worn but less popular, except with Panzer personnel, was an olive cotton version of the M34 "Schiffchen" sidecap.

 The Luftwaffe tropical uniform differed significantly from the Army version.
 Air force uniforms were made of a yellowish-khaki cotton twill that proved to be a more effective camouflage color in the North African desert than Army olive, although the latter did fade to a sage-tan color with use and sun exposure.
 Its cut was also considered more practical and suited to the local climate than that of the early Army tropical uniform, with loosely cut trousers, a closed-collar tunic, and tan shirt.
 Unlike the Army, no special tropical overcoat was issued.
 Headgear, also in tan, initially consisted of a sidecap, pith helmet, or a unique tropical peaked cap design with detachable neckshade, although the latter was eventually replaced with a version of the Army M40 tropical cap in Luftwaffe tan.